C2SM/git-course/advanced/Exercise_5_git-rebase.md

 git switch -c merge_feature
 ```

 Make a change to the schedule for day 2.
 Let's add a presentation session after the coffee break.
-The following are examples of how to use the `sed` command line tool, which were tested on Linux but may not work on other platforms.
+The following are examples of how to use the `sed` command line tool, which were tested on **Linux** but may not work on other platforms, i.e **MacOS**.
 You can also simply open the file in a file editor to make the change.

 ```plaintext
 sed -i '/Coffee/ a 11:15-12:30: Presentation session' schedule_day2.txt